-With the support of our main providers, Keynsham Town Council and B&NES Arts Development, our sponsors and a host of community groups and partnerships we really are talking about a Festival Week.
+With the support of our main providers, Keynsham Town Council and B&NES Arts Development, our sponsors – and a host of community groups, partnerships and volunteers we really are talking about a whole Festival Week.

-Over 17000 people attended all festival events in 2013, and that the festival was made possible by just 67 volunteer helpers who between them put in over 400 hours work?
+Nearly 20,000 people attended all festival events in 2014, and that the festival was made possible by just 67 volunteer helpers who between them put in over 400 hours work?
 We always need more!
-Watch the panel on the left for an overview of the coming festival week and for contact details for your offers of help, contributions, requests and queries.
+Watch the panel on the left for an overview of the coming 2015 festival week and “Contact Us” for your offers of help, contributions, requests and queries.